Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: CANONICAL CORRELATION ANALYSIS FOR DISENTANGLED REPRESENTATION

 \subsection{Empirical Estimation and Statistical Consistency}

-Population identifiability characterizes the solution attained by the infinite–sample optimum of \autoref{equ:CCA_objective}.
-Building on this, we introduce a regularized empirical estimator of the CCA objective and analyze its statistical consistency in the finite-sample regime.
-Specifically, we show that the empirical maximizer converges to the population solution as the regularization parameter vanishes asymptotically, thereby linking identifiability at the population level to learnability in practical finite-data settings.
+While population identifiability characterizes the infinite-sample optimum of \autoref{equ:CCA_objective}, practical representation learning requires statistical consistency with finite data.
+To bridge this gap, we introduce a regularized empirical CCA estimator and analyze its statistical consistency in the finite-sample regime.
+We prove that as the regularization parameter decays asymptotically, the empirical maximizers strictly converge to the population solution, formally linking theoretical identifiability to finite-sample learnability.